1. Home

 The Content layer can easily be used by both professional developers and financial coders.
 It provides great flexibility for familiar and commonly used financial data models.

-Please find more detail regarding the Content Layer on RDP Libraries document page.
+Please find more detail regarding the Content Layer on Data Library for Python document page.

-The application needs to import xlwingsxlwings.pro.reports, and refinitiv.dataplatform packages in order to interact with the xlwings Reports and RDP library.
+The application needs to import xlwings, xlwings.pro.reports, and refinitiv.data packages in order to interact with the xlwings Reports and RD library.

 import xlwings as xw